hlarsen/cmangos-vagrant/README.md

 Once the server has started you can use the CLI to add an account and set its expansion and gm levels:

 - account create $username $password
-- account set addon $username $addonlvl    # 0 = vanilla, 1 = tbc, etc
+- account set addon $username $addonlvl    # 0 = vanilla, 1 = tbc, etc (only required for TBC and WoTLK)
 - account set gmlevel $username 3          # 0 = player, 1/2 = ?, 3 = admin

-Set your realmlist to 127.0.0.1 when connecting.
+Set your realmlist to 127.0.0.1 and you should be ready to connect using the account you just created.

 ### Notes